 Larrys River in Guysborough County, Nova Scotia — The Atlantic Provinces (North America)

 Topics and series.
-This historical marker is listed in these topic lists: Disasters • Settlements & Settlers • War, French and Indian.
+This historical marker is listed in these topic lists: Exploration • Settlements & Settlers.
 In addition, it is included in the Acadian History series list.
-A significant historical date for this entry is September 5, 1755.
+A significant historical year for this entry is 1603.

 Location.
-45° 13.305′ N, 61° 22.647′ W. Marker is in Larrys River, Nova Scotia, in Guysborough County.
-Marker is at the intersection of Marine Drive (Nova Scotia Route 316) and Ballfield Loop on Marine Drive.
+45° 13.299′ N, 61° 22.641′ W. Marker is in Larrys River, Nova Scotia, in Guysborough County.
+Marker is at the intersection of Marine Drive (Nova Scotia Route 316) and Ballfield Loop, on the right when traveling west on Marine Drive.
 Touch for map.
 Marker is in this post office area: Larrys River NS B0H 1T0, Canada.
 Touch for directions.